GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/message-type.md

 ### `ephemeral`

 A temporary message which is only delivered to one user.
 It is not stored in the channel history.
-Ephemeral messages are normally used by commands (e.g. /giphy) to prompt messages or request for actions.
+Ephemeral messages are normally used by commands (for example /giphy) to prompt messages or request for actions.

 ``` swift
 case ephemeral